03/06/24

 • Cross-cloud Support: A standout feature, enabling the movement between different cloud providers without vendor lock-in.
 Encore lets you deploy your application to both AWS and GCP without any code changes.

-• Developer-friendly Interface: Focuses on simplifying development by abstracting some of the underlying complexities, Encore's Backend SDK lets developers declare infrastructure directly in application code using the same programming language they are used to.
+• Developer-friendly Interface: Focuses on simplifying development by abstracting some of the underlying complexities, Encore's Backend Framework lets developers declare infrastructure directly in application code using the same programming language they are used to.

 • Automatic Preview Environments: Encore provides temporary Preview Environments for each Pull Request, making it simpler to validate changes with faster feedback loops.